ianhellstrom/rtfd/source/sql/indexes.rst

 Another reason why the equality-range index is a good rule of thumb is that whatever is searched for with an equality predicate is something that is pretty much standard to all your queries: you primarily want certain stuff from the fridge, where the temperature is only secondary.
 "I'm starving for some 7-degrees' produce," is not something you often hear people say when they're thirsty but have no cool liquids available; you might want to gobble up some cool broccoli instead but I doubt it.

-If our fridge table is equipped with expiration dates, that column would also be included as a second or third column.
+If our fridge table is equipped with expiry dates, that column would also be included as a second or third column.
-We're typically interested in items that have not yet expired (``expiration_date <= SYSDATE``), or, if we want to have the robot clean up the fridge, all items that have already expired.
+We're typically interested in items that have not yet expired (``expiry_date <= SYSDATE``), or, if we want to have the robot clean up the fridge, all items that have already expired.
-Whether the temperature or expiration date should go first *after* the product depends a bit on the situation: do you search more frequently for the expiration date or the temperature of items in the fridge?
+Whether the temperature or expiry date should go first *after* the product depends a bit on the situation: do you search more frequently for the expiry date or the temperature of items in the fridge?

 Anyway, when you need an index on additional columns, add these to the index you already have or redefine it.
 An extra index may not provide you with the benefits you expect: the optimizer has to combine two indexes when executing your queries, and the database has to maintain two indexes.